Skip to content

 A total of 4247 emergency physicians* from 112 emergency departments completed the survey.

-For the purposes of this study, an emergency physician was defined as any doctor working within the ED, whether seasoned veterans or post-graduate year one doctors completing their six-month term in emergency medicine.
+For this study, an emergency physician was defined as any doctor working in the ED, whether a seasoned veteran or a postgraduate year 1 doctor completing their six-month term in emergency medicine.

 Exposure